pragmint/open-practices/practices/automate-test-coverage-checks.md

 ### Continuous Improvement

 Automating test coverage checks should not be a one-time setup but an ongoing process of refinement and improvement.
-Teams should regularly review and adjust coverage thresholds based on evolving project requirements, feedback from testing outcomes, and changes in software functionality.
+Teams should regularly review and adjust coverage thresholds based on evolving project requirements, feedback from testing outcomes, and changes in software functionality.### [Host A Roundtable Discussion](/practices/host-a-roundtable-discussion.md)

-## Introspective Questions

-* Are our current coverage thresholds realistic and tailored to the specific needs of different modules within our application?
-* How often do we review and adjust our coverage metrics to align with evolving project requirements?
-* Do our tests catch bugs and edge cases, or are they merely boosting our coverage numbers?
-* Are we adequately addressing non-functional testing, such as performance, security, and usability, in our automated test coverage?
-* Are there any cultural or organizational barriers that prevent us from fully implementing this practice?
-* What lessons can we learn from past experiences to enhance our future approach to automated test coverage?

 ## How to Improve